-At an election held within the District on November 6, 2018, voters of the District authorized the District's issuance of an aggregate \$275,000,000 principal amount of unlimited tax bonds for the purpose of acquiring or constructing the Utility System and for the further purpose of refunding such bonds, and \$80,000,000 principal amount of unlimited tax bonds for the purpose of acquiring or constructing parks and recreational improvements within the District and for the further purpose of refunding such bonds, Additionally, at an election held on May 4, 2019, voters of the District authorized the District's issuance of an aggregate \$100,000,000 principal amount of unlimited tax bonds for the purpose of refunding such bonds, constructing, acquiring, and maintaining the Road System and for the further purpose of refunding such bonds.
+At an election held within the District on November 6, 2018, voters of the District authorized the District's issuance of an aggregate \$275,000,000 principal amount of unlimited tax bonds for the purpose of purchasing, constructing, acquiring, and maintaining water, sanitary sewer, and storm water draining facilities to serve the District (the "Utility System"), and for the further purpose of refunding such bonds, and \$80,000,000 principal amount of unlimited tax bonds for the purpose of acquiring or constructing parks and recreational improvements within the District and for the further purpose of refunding such bonds.
+Additionally, at an election held on May 4, 2019, voters of the District authorized the District's issuance of an aggregate \$100,000,000 principal amount of unlimited tax bonds for the purpose of purchasing, constructing, acquiring, and maintaining roads serving the District (the "Road System"), and for the further purpose of refunding such bonds.